 ICMA makes available to its members the Core Opinion together with the GMRA part.

-The Core Opinion together with the SLAs part will be available on subscription from aosphere LLP's website (www.aoslogin.com).
-For further information contact aosphere LLP at firstname.lastname@example.org.
+The Core Opinion together with the SLAs part will be available to ISLA members who are also subscribers to the ISLA Netting Opinions accessed via aosphere LLP's website (www.aoslogin.com).
+For further information contact ISLA at email@example.com.

-ICMA members may download the 2016 GMRA legal opinions and, where available, respective blacklines tracking the amendments to the 2015 opinions, by clicking here.
+ICMA members may download the GMRA legal opinions and, where available, respective blacklines tracking the amendments to the previous year's opinions, by clicking here.

 A list of the jurisdications covered by the GMRA legal opinions can be found at the bottom of this page.